stargate/stargate/DEV_GUIDE.md

 the `ExternalStorage` extension by having the `@ExtendWith(ExternalStorage.class)` annotation either directly on the test class or on one of its super-classes.

-Integration tests that need both storage and Stargate nodes, should use the `@UseStargateContainer` annotation to activate both extensions in the right order.
+Integration tests that need both storage and Stargate nodes, should use the `@UseStargateCoordinator` annotation to activate both extensions in the right order.

 The code element holding `@ClusterSpec` or `@StargateSpec` annotations controls the lifecycle of